 $19.99 CADFormat

+To be a bookseller or librarian … You have to play detective.
+Be a treasure hunter.
+A matchmaker.
+An advocate.
+A visionary.
 A person who creates “book joy” by pulling a book from a shelf, handing it to someone and saying, “You’ve got to read this.
 You’re going to love it.”

 “When the pandemic started, Patterson launched a movement, #SaveIndieBookstores [and] pledged half a million dollars, and, with the support of the American Booksellers Association and the Book Industry Charitable Foundation, the campaign ended up raising $1,239,595 from more than eighteen hundred donors…Somehow, the bookstore outlived the pandemic.
 Why?
-The Secret Lives of Booksellers and Librarians, compiled by James Patterson and Matt Eversmann, suggests a few reasons." – New Yorker
+The Secret Lives of Booksellers and Librarians, compiled by James Patterson and Matt Eversmann, suggests a few reasons.” —The New Yorker

 Series: